 How to Make a 30 60 90 Day Plan with the LSP-R

-So you’ve taken the LSP-R and filled out your Focus Report (if you have not taken the LSP-R, check out our free trial here).
+So you’ve taken the LSP-R and filled out your Focus Report.
 What happens next?
 Now comes the hard part: implementation.
 Studies show that 67% of well-formulated strategies fail due to poor execution, and 61% of respondents acknowledge that they struggle to bridge the gap between strategy and day-to-day implementation.
 Don’t let this become the story of your leadership development!
 SIGMA’s 30 60 90 Day Plan template can help.

 After taking the LSP-R and filling out your Focus Report, you should have a well formulated strategy, or at the very least some specific targets about the leadership competencies you would like to develop.
 In order to set yourself up for success we’ve created this guide to walk you through the first 30, 60, and 90 days of your action plan.

 Make Sure You’re Ready

 Before we get started, let’s make sure you’re ready.
 If you’ve completed all the activities in the Focus Report, you should have the following prepared:

 - myZONE competencies: your top development opportunities (i.e., competencies highlighted in blue under the snapshot of your results on pg 3-4)